Finding Words in Text: Concordancing with R

 The Concordance Table Structure

-to End position Where match ends
+to End position (token index) of the match

-pre Left context Words before the keyword
+pre Left context — tokens to the left of the keyword

-post Right context Words after the keyword
+post Right context — tokens to the right of the keyword

 Code